HTWDD-RN/RTSync/README.md

 The console is assumed to be opened in the directory RTSync at the beginning of the steps in 3. as well as at the beginning of the steps in 4.

 ## 3. Run a server

-The console is assumed to be opened in the directory RTSync.

 ### Server with Simple Model Grouping: